Chris Gethard: Early life

-Gethard grew up in West Orange, New Jersey, the son of Sally and Ken Gethard, and attended West Orange High School.
-As a kid, Gethard was a visitor of the infamous Action Park.
+Gethard grew up in West Orange, New Jersey, the son of Sally and Ken Gethard, and attended Redwood Elementary, Edison Middle School, and West Orange High School.
+As a child, Gethard was a visitor of the infamous Action Park.

 Career

-Gethard is an improvisational actor who works largely out of Manhattan's Upright Citizens Brigade Theatre.
+Gethard is an improvisational actor who worked largely out of Manhattan's Upright Citizens Brigade Theatre.
 He began taking classes at the Upright Citizens Brigade Theatre in 2000 while he was a student at Rutgers University.
+Gethard graduated from Rutgers University in 2002 with a degree in American studies.
+He started to do standup comedy in 2006.

 In 2013, the Independent Film Channel asked Gethard to write a pilot based on his book, A Bad Idea I'm About to Do.
 IFC gave Gethard a year, in addition to writing his pilot, to market for them at festivals and produce web content.

 In August 2016, Gethard participated for the first time in the Edinburgh Festival Fringe, performing his show Career Suicide dealing with his experiences of depression, suicide attempts and alcoholism.
 During his run at the festival, he also recorded an episode of Stuart Goldsmith's "Comedian's Comedian Podcast", which was published in December 2016.

 On May 6, 2017, HBO broadcast Career Suicide, an evening of standup comedy based on Gethard's off-Broadway show of the same title.
 Produced by Judd Apatow, the HBO special has garnered praise from The New York Times, Time, NPR, The A.V.
 Club, USA Today, Entertainment Weekly, The Daily Beast, Paste, The Huffington Post and Splitsider.

 On October 10, 2019, he was featured in a 30-minute YouTube documentary called Laughing Matters, created by SoulPancake in collaboration with Funny or Die, wherein a variety of comedians discuss mental health.